-The PowerRay 12 megapixel camera can record 4K UHD video and has 1080p real-time streaming.
+The PowerRay 12-megapixel camera can record 4K UHD video and has 1080p real-time streaming.
 Still photos are rated at 10 megapixels and you can take them in 5-fps bursts.
 The lens has a 95-degree field of view with footage captures of 1080p, a high definition quality.
-Maximum depth is 98 feet with a tether 210 feet long.
+The maximum depth is 98 feet with a tether 210 feet long.

 Power Vision indicates that in still water at low throttle the battery will last for 4 hours.
-Maximum speed in still water is 1.5 meters/second.
+The maximum speed in still water is 1.5 meters/second.

 A particularly interesting feature that is included is the ZEISS VR One plus goggles that deliver an immersive diving experience to someone on the surface.